swe-students-fall2025/2-web-app-goodenough/README.md

 - As an artist, I want to edit existing artwork information to keep the gallery up to date
 - As an artist, I want to delete artworks that are no longer available
 - As an artist, I want all artwork data to be securely stored and retrieved from MongoDb, so that information is not lost between sessions and can scale with user traffic.
-- As an artist, I want to receive notifications when someone likes or comments on my artwork, so I can interact with my audience in real time.
-- As an artist, I want to view analytics on my artwork (likes, comments, and views), so I can understand audience engagement.
 - As a user, I want to "like" an artwork, so I can show appreciation for the artist's work.
 - As a user, I want to post comments or ask questions on an artwork's detail page, so I can engage with the artist.
 - As a user, I want to browse all artworks in the gallery so I can discover new art